TorryDo/Floating-Bubble-View/README.md

 </details>

 </br>

+## Migrate <a name="migrate">
+If you are using an older version, please follow these guides to migrate: [version 0.4.0](https://github.com/TorryDo/Floating-Bubble-View/releases/tag/0.4.0)

 ## Note <a name="note">
 This library is still under heavy development.
 There is still a lot of code cleanup to do, so expect breaking API changes over time.